Sign in →

 Interpretation

-Elevated glucagon levels in the absence of hypoglycemia may indicate the presence of a glucagon-secreting tumor.
+Elevated glucagon concentrations in the absence of hypoglycemia may indicate the presence of a glucagon-secreting tumor.
 Successful treatment of a glucagon-secreting tumor is associated with normalization of glucagon levels.

 Cautions

-Results obtained with different glucagon assays can differ substantially.
-This can be caused by use of different calibration standards.
-Different glucagon assays may also exhibit variable cross-reactivity with different isoforms of glucagon, not all of which are biologically active.
-Some assays, including this one, remove biologically inactive isoforms before measurement, while others do not.
-All these factors contribute to the differences between different assays.
-Therefore, serial measurements should always be performed using the same assay.
+Results obtained with different glucagon assays can differ.
+This can be caused by use of different calibration standards or variable cross-reactivity with different isoforms of glucagon, not all of which are biologically active.

 Patients with diabetes, acromegaly, or Cushing syndrome or who are obese have higher glucagon levels.